Costco to pay $11.75M over handling of opioids and other drugs

 Eileen Decker, U.S. Attorney for the Central District of California, said: “These are not just administrative or paperwork violations – Costco’s failure to have proper controls in place in its pharmacies played a role in prescription drugs reaching the black market.”

+Costco’s improvements include a new $127 million pharmacy management system and other technology to identify potential controlled substance prescribing concerns.
+It also implemented a three-tier audit program of its pharmacies that will include internal and external auditors.

+“Costco voluntarily implemented these enhanced operational practices and pharmacy management systems independently of the settlement agreement with the DEA,” the company said.
+“Costco believes that at no time did its conduct put at risk the health or safety of our members or the public.”

-Under the settlement, which was reached Wednesday, Costco acknowledged that between Jan.
-1, 2012 and Dec.
-31, 2015, some of its pharmacies had violated the Controlled Substances Act by “filling prescriptions from practitioners who did not have a valid DEA number; incorrectly recording the practitioner’s DEA number; filling prescriptions outside the scope of a practitioner’s DEA registration; filling prescriptions that did not contain all the required information; failing to maintain accurate dispensing records; and failing to maintain records for their central fill locations in Sacramento, California and Everett, Washington,” according to the news release.
+The Justice Department said that under the settlement, which was reached Wednesday, Costco acknowledged that some of its pharmacies had violated the Controlled Substances Act by “filling prescriptions from practitioners who did not have a valid DEA number; incorrectly recording the practitioner’s DEA number; filling prescriptions outside the scope of a practitioner’s DEA registration; filling prescriptions that did not contain all the required information; failing to maintain accurate dispensing records; and failing to maintain records for their central fill locations in Sacramento, California and Everett, Washington.”

+The pharmacies involved included some in Washington, California and Michigan, according to the settlement agreement.

+The settlement agreement covers the period between Jan.
+1, 2012, and Dec.
+31, 2015, though Costco said it believes the alleged violations occurred between May 2011 and November 2013.

-Costco also agreed to allow the DEA to conduct unannounced inspections of all DEA-registered Costco pharmacies over the next three years.
+Costco has agreed to allow the DEA to conduct unannounced and unrestricted inspections of all DEA-registered Costco pharmacies over the next three years.

-In addition, Costco has made improvements to its pharmacies, including buying a new pharmacy management system and implementing an audit program of its pharmacies that will include internal and exertal auditors.

-Costco will pay the $11.75 million to the U.S. government.
-The settlement was announced by U.S. attorneys for western and eastern Washington, central California, eastern Michigan and eastern California.
-The case was investigated by the DEA in Seattle, Los Angeles, Sacramento and Detroit.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.